ohbm-dic/ohbm-dic.github.io/content/kidsreview/2026/English/English.md

 ### Presenter biographies

-- **Trinidad Iturriaga** is an undergraduate student majoring in Behavioral Neuroscience...
+- **Trinidad Iturriaga** Trinidad Iturriaga is an undergraduate student majoring in Behavioral Neuroscience with a minor in Psychology at Florida International University.
+She is currently working at The Wake Up Project, a vocational training and talent psychology program based on a methodology presented at Harvard, aimed at helping adolescents reach their full potential.

-- **Magda Escobar** is an undergraduate student in Biomedical Engineering...
+- **Magda Escobar** Magda Escobar is an undergraduate student in Biomedical Engineering at Florida International University with experience in MATLAB, SolidWorks, AutoCAD, experimental modeling, and data interpretation.
+She has hands-on work in wound vacuum (NPWT) system design.
+She has explored how integrating sensors and data-driven insights can enhance monitoring, reduce complications, and support more personalized care.

-- **Marian Navarro** is an undergraduate student in Biological Sciences...
+- **Marian Navarro**Marian Navarro is an undergraduate student in Biological Sciences at Florida International University.
+She is currently leading a study with NASA’s Analysis Working Groups (AWG) to investigate how mitochondrial dysfunction in spaceflight mirrors that in Alzheimer’s Disease.

-- **Dr. Kangjoo Lee** is an assistant professor of Biomedical Engineering...
+- **Dr. Kangjoo Lee** Dr. Kangjoo Lee is an assistant professor of Biomedical Engineering at Florida International University.
+She is also director of the Computational Neuroimaging of Brain Disorders Laboratory at the university’s College of Engineering and Computing.

-- **Lema Gilliard** is an award-winning educational leader...
+- **Lema Gilliard** Lema Gilliard is an award-winning educational leader, Assistant Principal at Campbell Drive K–8 Center, and Adjunct Biology Professor at Miami Dade College.
+Recognized as the 2025–2026 Homestead Feeder Pattern Assistant Principal of the Year, she is known for driving student achievement through innovative leadership, STEM and robotics expansion, and future-focused learning, including AI in education.
+Gilliard is passionate about building high-performing school cultures where students, teachers, and communities thrive.

 <!-- ### Official Trailer